CSO Boldești-Scăeni

-Clubul Sportiv Orǎșenesc Boldești-Scăeni, commonly known as CSO Boldești-Scăeni, or simply as Boldești-Scăeni, is a Romanian football club based in Boldești-Scăeni, Prahova County, currently playing in Liga IV – Prahova County, the fourth tier of the Romanian football league system.
+Clubul Sportiv Orășenesc Boldești-Scăeni, commonly known as CSO Boldești-Scăeni, or simply as Boldești-Scăeni, is a Romanian football club based in Boldești-Scăeni, Prahova County, currently playing in Liga IV – Prahova County, the fourth tier of the Romanian football league system.
 The club was founded in 1947 as Petrolistul Boldești and played for twenty-six seasons in the third Romanian football league.

 History

-Founded in 1947, as the team belonging to the Boldești Scaffold Petroleum, Petrolistul Boldești played, until 1968, in the district and regional championships.
-In 1968, as a result of the reorganization of Divizia C, the number of teams in this tier increased from 56 (4 series of 14 teams) to 128 (8 series of 16 teams).
-Occupying the third place in the East Series of the Ploiești Regional Championship with 29 points (13 wins, 3 draws, 6 losses and 34–25 goals), Petrolistul promoted to Divizia C.
+Founded in 1947 as Petrolistul Boldești, the team belonging to the Boldești Oil Scaffold played in the district and regional championships until 1968.

+In the 1967–68 season, occupying the 3rd place in East Series of the Ploiești Regional Championship with 29 points (13 wins, 3 draws, 6 losses and 34–25 goals), Petrolistul promoted to Divizia C.

 Between 1979 and 1994, the club has evolved into the county championship two times, 1988 and 1990, being close to promotion, finally taking the second place.
 1993–94 Divizia C – Prahova County season was dominated by the Petrolistul, who held the first position without "knowing" the defeat (record of the competition) with the following ranking: 30 22 8 0 71–18 52 points.